How to Use a Wide-Angle Lens for Best Effect

-I remember vividly climbing the rim or a frozen, snow-covered volcano with my camera and this lens.
-And wow!
-The field of vision was amazing.
+I remember vividly climbing the rim or a frozen, snow covered volcano and thinking wow, this field of view is incredible.
 I could see so many mountains around me.
-This lens was amazing, and it made a huge difference to my photography.
-Except that it didn’t.
-When I got the film back from the lab, the landscape appeared almost flat and featureless because I didn’t know how to use my wide angle lens properly.
+This lens was amazing, and I thought it must make a huge difference to my photography.

 Control the Tilt of the Camera

-When using a wide angle lens, tilting the camera introduces distortion.
+Remember that when using a wide angle lens, tilting the camera, even slightly introduces distortion.
 Sometimes this can enhance your image whilst at other times you might not want it.
-The effect is most obvious when photographing buildings or architecture.
-Take the following example of the Brooklyn Bridge in New York which was captured using a wide angle lens.
+The effect is most obviously when photographing buildings or architecture.
+Here’s an example of the Brooklyn Bridge in New York which I shot using a wide angle lens.

 Notice how the verticals of the bridge and the cables are now upright rather than converging.
-Whilst this distortion is neither good nor bad, you should remain conscious of the effect.
-It’s only then that you can deliberately use it in your photography, you might not capture the shot you are imagining.
+Whilst this distortion is neither good nor bad, it can change how people perceive the image.
+If you don’t deliberately control this in your photography, you might not capture the shot you are imagining.

-When using a wide angle lens for landscape photography it’s usually important to create a strong foreground.
-Without a strong foreground, the viewer’s eye and attention will wander around the scene without settling.
-Take the following image which was captured using an Olympus EM5 micro 43 camera and Olympus 12-40mm lens at the wide angle end.
+When using a wide angle lens to photograph landscapes, it’s often important to create a strong foreground.
+Without a strong foreground the viewers eye and attention wanders around the scene without focus.
+Take the following example photo which was captured with an Olympus EM5 and 12-40mm lens at 12mm.

-Here I’ve angled the camera downward making it possible to move much closer the rock and use it to fill the frame.
-This rock was only around 12-15 inches across, yet it fills the lower part of the frame.
+Here I’ve angled the camera downward making it possible to move much closer the rock, so that it fills the frame.
+This rock was only around 12-15 inches across, yet it fills the lower part of the image.
 Making the rock so dominant helps to hold the viewers’ attention in the frame.
-Whilst your eye may follow the receding water down to the sea, it’s then pulled back by the dominance of the rock.
+The eye can then follow the receding water down to the sea, before being drawn back by the rock.

-Of course, to make this technique work well you do need to get in close to the subject.
-This usually means that you also need to get low and closer to the ground.
+Of course, to make this technique work well you do need to be close to the subject.
+This usually means that you also need to get low and close to the ground.

-Getting low when using a wide angle lens should be another priority in many photos.
+Getting low when using a wide angle lens should be a priority when taking most photos.
 The wide angle lens will distort distance making an object that’s only a couple of feet from the camera appear much further away.
-If you have your camera mounted on a tripod at standing eye height, objects will appear much further away than you imagine them.
-In the previous shot, I had to collapse my tripod to its lowest level to achieve the shot.
+If you have your camera mounted on a tripod at eye level, objects will appear much further from the camera.
+In the previous shot I had to collapse my tripod to its lowest level to achieve the shot.
 The same is true with the following image.

-In this image, I closed all the sections of the tripod in order to get low enough.
-Notice though that there is little distortion as I didn’t have the camera tilted.
+In this image, tripod was at minimum height to get low enough.
+Notice though that there is little distortion as the camera was level.
 This causes the perspective from the lens to appear quite natural despite the lens being the equivalent of a 24mm on a full frame camera.

 You can see another example using a much wider lens below.

 Here I was handholding the camera only a few inches from the floor whilst shooting using a wide angle lens.
-The lens was set to 11mm on a Fuji X-T2, which equates to around 17mm on a full frame camera.
+The lens was set to 11mm on a Fuji X-T2 which equates to around 17mm on a full frame camera.
 Again, the back of the camera was vertical to prevent distortion.
 It was also necessary to get very low and close to the small pool of water in the foreground otherwise it would have become completely lost in the scene.
-It’s nowhere near as large as it looks in this photo.
+It’s no where near as large as it looks in this photo.

-A final point to keep in mind when shooting using a wide angle lens is not to be lazy.
-A lot of photographers I talk to like to close the aperture of the lens down as small as it will go to achieve maximum depth of field which is necessary to keep the entire scene in focus.
-It’s also the advice you often see published in magazines or at least did a few years back.
+A final point to remember when using a wide angle lens is not to be lazy.
+A lot of photographers I talk to like to close the aperture of the lens to its minimum.
+Their thinking is that it will achieve the maximum depth of field which is necessary to keep the entire scene in focus.
+It’s also the advice you often see published in magazines and even books.
 This is what I call lazy shooting as it avoids selecting a good aperture and focus point.

 When you select a good point of focus using a wide angle lens, you can achieve a much greater depth of field than you might imagine.
-An alternative and better approach to selecting the smallest aperture is to select a focus point and aperture to take a test shot.
-Then you can zoom in on the back of your camera to check the depth of field.
+Star by selecting a focus point and aperture and then take a test shot.
+Now you can zoom in on the back of your camera to check the depth of field.

 If you haven’t achieved enough depth of field to keep the foreground and distant objects sharp, change the point of focus.
-If the foreground appears soft move the point of focus nearer to the camera otherwise move it away from the camera.
+If the foreground appears soft move the point of focus nearer to the camera otherwise move it away from the camera for the next shot.
 Only when you know you can’t achieve the required depth of field by changing the focus point should you increase the aperture.
 That’s how I captured this image with full depth of field at f/13.0 even though I was only inches from the ground.

-If you’re shooting landscapes using a wide angle lens keep the following points in mind:
+When you are learning how to use a wide angle lens, keep the following points in mind:

-- Be deliberate about tilting or not tilting the camera and lens to control converging verticals.
+- Be deliberate about tilting or not tilting the camera and lens to control the convergence effect.

-- If your image has an interesting foreground, move in close to make the most of it.
-Also, consider tilting the camera downwards to emphasise elements of the frame more.
+- If your image has interesting foreground, move in close to make the most of it.
+Also consider tilting the camera down slightly to emphasise the elements in the frame.

 - Get low to help you move in close.
 Wide Angle lenses can distort distances even making the height of your tripod appear much greater than it is.

-- Avoid using very small apertures which could damage image quality.
+- Avoid using very small apertures which can damage image quality.

-Follow these few simple steps and you will find using a wide angle lens for Landscape Photography much more rewarding.
-Another great way to improve your Landscape Photography results is by using filters.
-You can read about the essential landscape photography filters in this article.
+Follow these few simple steps and you will find using a wide angle lens much more rewarding.